jeskaj/dance-diary-terminal-app/README.md

 #### [1] View Entire Syllabus

-If this feature is chosen, the all steps in the syllabus.json file is displayed in readable format for the user to view, sorted by dance, then level:
+If this feature is chosen, the details of every step in the syllabus.json file (ie dance, level and name) are displayed in readable format for the user to view, sorted by dance, then level:

 ![Syllabus View Start](docs/syllabus-start.png)